myunghoonju/MyungHoon_Ju/docs/gof/behavioural/chain_of_responsibility.md

  one object a chance to handle the request.

  - chain the receiving objects and pass the request along the chain
  until an object handles it.

+ e.g. spring security filter chain.